Laila-M-Shawky/line-follower-robot/README.md

 # 🚗 How It Works
 The robot continuously reads input from 6 IR sensors arranged from left to right.
 Based on which sensors detect the black line:

-- If the middle sensors detect the line → it moves forward.
+- If the middle sensors detect the line → it moves **forward**.

-- If the left-side sensors detect the line → it turns left.
+- If the left-side sensors detect the line → it turns **left**.

-- If the right-side sensors detect the line → it turns right.
+- If the right-side sensors detect the line → it turns **right**.

-- If no sensors detect the line → it stops to prevent going off-track.
+- If no sensors detect the line → it **stops** to prevent going off-track.

 # 🔧 Hardware Components
 - Arduino Uno